INRetouch: Context Aware Implicit Neural Representation for Photography Retouching: Experiments

 \subsection{Retouching Transfer Benchmark}

 For a comprehensive benchmark on retouch transfer, we tested different neural network architectures that were proposed for generative and style transfer tasks, to show their performance on the newly proposed task.
 For an accurate comparison, we adapted these networks to work with our proposed task and were trained on our dataset.
 To ensure accurate training, we chose references that match the edits between the input and GT, similar to the evaluation process \ref{ref_eval}.
 Additionally, we included other example-based methods that require no training and were developed for general-purpose example-based applications.
 We tested 2 kinds of these approaches, including image analogies \cite{hertzmann2023image,liao2017visual} and In-Context learning \cite{wang2023images,bar2022visual} approaches.
 Lastly, we tested different INR architectures that were proposed for image restoration tasks.
-For a fair comparison, we only used the INR architecture without the encoder and we used the same pipeline as our method.
+For a fair comparison, we only used the INR architecture without the encoder, and we used the same pipeline as our method.
 It is important to highlight that all the methods compared have the same input information.

-\paragraph{Quantitative Results} As we see in Tab. \ref{tab:bench} we achieve the best performance with a big margin over the other methods.
-Methods that require training on the full dataset produce big discrepancies in performance between seen and unseen styles as they struggle to generalize for new unseen styles.
+\paragraph{\textbf{Quantitative Results}} As we see in Tab. \ref{tab:bench}, Methods that require full training tend to overfit and struggle to generalize to new, unseen styles.
+Meanwhile, example-based methods that require ``no training" are sub-optimal.
+The tested INR architectures include complex parameter-intensive modules (self-attention\cite{dosovitskiy2020image}).

-The methods that require no training struggle in the retouch transfer task.
-The image analogies method works by copying from the reference, and is limited to the information in the reference.
-The In-Context learning methods fail to recognize the required task from the given reference.

-The tested INR architectures include complex parameter intensive modules (self-attention\cite{dosovitskiy2020image}).
 Because of the complex architecture, they fail to generalize to new input because of the limited training samples (single reference).

-Our proposed method performs the best, learning only from the given reference which allows it to generalize to edits and styles without depending on the available data variety.
-Additionally, our method is by far the most efficient with only 11.5 K parameters which makes it very practical and allows for high-resolution image editing in very limited hardware.
-Our extensive experiments show that the simplicity of our proposed architecture without any complex or parameter-intensive layers is crucial to learn from a single sample and generalize to new inputs.
+Our proposed method generalizes to edits and styles without depending on the available data variety.
+Additionally, our method is the most efficient with only 11.5 K parameters, which makes it very practical and allows high-resolution image editing on very limited hardware.